ipetel/AWS_Certified_ML-acloud.guru/README.md

-# Streaming_Data_Collection_Lab
+# Read Me
-My version for "Streaming Data Collection Lab" in "AWS Certified Machine Learning - Specialty 2019" course from https://acloud.guru
+in here you can find my version for some labs in "AWS Certified Machine Learning - Specialty 2019" course from https://acloud.guru